eggsy/website/README.md

   - Windi introduces a JIT engine, a fast Tailwind compiler and many more stuff like variant grouping etc.!
   - Clean, beautiful, fast, and responsive UI!
   - No CSS used!
 The website is done without touching CSS (except some transitions and directives)
+- ✅ Written in TypeScript, so you know what you're doing!
+  - Intellisense, module prop auto-completion and all that juicy TS craziness!
 - ✅ Over 15+ custom components!
   - Smart components.
   - Custom props, styles, and classes!